Dipolar-octupolar correlations and hierarchy of exchange interactions in Ce$_2$Hf$_2$O$_7$

-Having excitations that possibly indicate a QSI phase, a legitimate question arising for a `dipole-octupole' pyrochlore is the nature of the background correlations, i.e. of the dominant coupling.
-We have performed a thermal neutron powder diffraction experiment in the same conditions as for \cesn~\cite{CSO_NatPhy}, in order to search for octupolar correlations.
+Having identified excitations that possibly indicate a QSI phase, a legitimate question arising for a `dipole-octupole' pyrochlore is the nature of the underlying correlations, i.e. of the dominant coupling.
+We have performed a thermal neutron powder diffraction experiment in the same conditions as for \cesn~\cite{CSO_NatPhy}, to search for octupolar correlations.
 The result is shown in Fig.~\ref{Fig1}(f) together with the data previously reported for \cesn~\cite{CSO_NatPhy}.
 Using the same procedure for scaling in absolute units as in Ref.~\cite{CSO_NatPhy}, we found that the same type of high-$Q$ scattering occurs in \cehf~at low temperature, but with a much weaker intensity than in \cesn.
-However, looking at the elastic channels of the INS data (Fig.~\ref{Fig1}(c-d)), we also observe a quasi-elastic signal ($E=0\pm 0.011$ meV) at low-$Q$ suggesting the simultaneous existence of dipolar correlations.
-This contrasts with INS experiments performed on \cesn prepared by solid-state synthesis, where no quasi-elastic dipolar signal is observed and the scattering at low $Q$ only comprises gapped excitations attributed to spinons of an octupolar QSI~\cite{CSO_NatPhy,CSO_spinons}.
-The structure of the inelastic signal (Fig.~\ref{Fig1}(e)) is less pronounced than for the quasi-elastic contribution (Fig.~\ref{Fig1}(d)), though both reach a maximum around 0.6~\AA$^{-1}$.
-The $Q$-dependence of the quasi-elastic and inelastic signals are reminiscent of the diffuse scattering observed in spin ices~\cite{CoopParaDiffScat,Diff_SI_PRB} and the inelastic scattering in \cesn~\cite{CSO_NatPhy} and \cezr~\cite{CZO_CA,CZO_US}, respectively.\
+However, looking at the INS data (Fig.~\ref{Fig1}(c-d)), we also observe at low-$Q$ a signal centered at $E=0$, within the instrumental resolution $\pm 11 \mu$eV, which we call hereafter `quasi-elastic', and suggesting the simultaneous existence of dipolar correlations.
+This contrasts with INS experiments performed on \cesn prepared by solid-state synthesis, where no quasi-elastic dipolar signal is observed and the scattering at low $Q$ only comprises gapped spinon excitations~\cite{CSO_NatPhy,CSO_spinons}.